 A lifetime mortgage is a type of equity release, a loan secured against your home that allows you to release tax-free cash without needing to move out.

 Lifetime mortgages are available to homeowners aged 55 or over.
-You can take the money as a lump sum, series of lump sums or as a regular income.
+You can take the money as a lump sum or as series of lump sums.
 No repayments are required until you die or move out of your home into long-term care.

 Whether you're looking to pay off an existing mortgage, make some home improvements, or gift money to a family member, a lifetime mortgage could help.